Martins6/CrimeMap/README.md

 ## Usage or installation

-I'm working on estabilishin a link in a server for public use.
+I'm working on estabilishing a link in a server for public use.

 But, if you wish to run in your own computer, first clone this repository.
 Then, you must have R software installed and set the working directory as the folder that you downloaded.
 Finally, just run the file "app.R".
 It will automatically install the dependencies.